epsilon11-com/e11-recommended-links/readme.txt

 == Description ==

+NOTE: This plugin is not yet finished.
+Please don't actually try to use it yet.

 e11 Recommended Links seeks to provide an easy way to share links to things you feel might be of interest to your users.
 It can be added with a shortcode to be displayed within an index of posts, where it will show links that were